markoneill/trustbase-windows/TrustBaseWin/README.md

 ##### Kernel Driver

 - [ ] Pass IP and Port to Policy Engine
 - [ ] Unload driver properly
 - [ ] Remove connections from the queue to be validated if the flow is deleted

 ##### Policy Engine

 - [x] Python Addon Integration
 - [x?]
 Python Addons use multiple threads
 - [x] Proxy/Inserting Certificates into Root Store
 - [] Certs from GoDaddy (4 chain length, maybe the problem) are not trusted by evaluate function in UnbrakeableCrypto.
-So any time we see one, the user sees "do you want to add this to the root store"
+So any time we see one, the user sees "do you want to add this to the root store" (I still see this.
+Ask if it has been fixed!!)
 #### Testing TODO

 ##### Kernel Driver

 - [ ] Test Large Client Hello
-- [ ] Large number of synchronous connections (Chrome)
+- [ ] Large number of synchronous connections (Chrome) -- (Are they saying they just want us to test this?
+Well we can test and then see if this is a problem or not)
 - [ ] While Kernel Driver is active, and no policy engine is running, don't crash windows (I think it had to do with a buffer overflow).
-- [ ] Be able to start, stop, then start "net start TrustHubWin"
+- [ ] Be able to start, stop, then start "net start TrustHubWin" ---- Replace any instance of "TrustHubWin" with "TrustBaseWin""
 ##### Policy Engine

 - [ ] Valgrind for leaks